jhale/accelerating-python/chapters/part1.md

   programs - distinct from symbolic differentiation tools.

-* I will show on two very simple examples (matrix multiplication and maximum likelihood estimate) what is possible.
+* I will show on two very simple examples (matrix multiplication and maximum likelihood estimation) what is possible.

+* Core tehcniques extend to complex neural network architectures, physics-based modelling, numerical optimisation etc.

-* I hope to persuade you that these tools are not only easy, but useful - saving time, energy and removing some of the frustrating aspects of numerical programming.
+* I hope to persuade you that these tools are both easy to use and useful, and should be in the toolbox of anyone doing research in numerical algorithms.